DEIB-GECO/PyGMQL/doc/source/expressions.rst

           # region predicate with access to metadata attributes
           dataset.score > dataset['size']

+      It is possible, based on the function that requires a predicate, to mix region fields and metadata attributes in a region condition.
+Of course it is not possible to mix metadata and region conditions in a metadata selection (this is due to the fact that to each metadata attribute can be associated multiple values for each region field).

     * *Extension*: a mathematical expression describing how to build new metadata or region fields based on the existent ones.
 Some examples of expression follow::